leandrowqtc/twis666/README.md

-- 👋 Hi, i'm Twisted, twis, twis666, even Sandro
-- 🇧🇷 Im from Brazil
+- 👋 Hello, my name is Leandro and I am a computer science student and I am Brazilian;
-- 👀 I'm interested in studying computer science at college, so I started studying programming before my college exam.
-If you have any tip send me.
+- I study computer science, so i'm here to improve my skills.
+If you have any tip send me;
-- 🌱 I’m currently learning Python
+- I’m currently learning JS;
 - 📫 Discord: Sandro#0133